Updated: Tuesday, December 4, 2018 8:00 pm EST

 The ringleader, George Rivas was executed on February 29, 2012.
 Michael Anthony Rodriguez was executed on August 14, 2008, after asking that his appeals be stopped.
 Donald Newbury was executed on February 4, 2015.

-Joseph's execution has been rescheduled to Tuesday, December 4, 2018.
-Joseph'e execution was rescheduled due to a clerical error in which the death warrant was not issued within 10 days of the execution date being approved.
+Joseph was scheduled to be executed earlier this year, however his execution was rescheduled due to a clerical error in which the death warrant was not issued within 10 days of the execution date being approved.